astronomer/docs/learn/example-ms-teams-callback.md

         └── ms_teams_callback_functions_with_partial.py
     ```

-2. Create a [Microsoft Teams Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet#create-incoming-webhooks-1) for the channel for which you want to receive notifications.
+2. Create a [Microsoft Teams Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet#create-incoming-webhooks-1) for the channel where you want to receive notifications.
 Copy and save the webhook URL.

 3. In the Airflow UI, create an Airflow connection by clicking on **Admin** and then **Connections**.
 Create a new connection with the following parameters.
-Note that the `Test` button does not work for this connection.
+Note that you won't be able to test this connection from the Airflow UI.

     - **Connection Id**: `ms_teams_callbacks`
     - **Connection Type**: `HTTP`